maxthraxx/WFGY/OS/README.md

 > The first AIGC RPG with real logic.
 Game Boy era for AI begins.
 [🔓 Unlock this module](./BlowBlowBlow/README.md) <sub><em>Coming soon...</em></sub>

-> This is why it’s not “just a file” — it’s a platform.
-> More modules coming soon.
-One day, you might build your own.

 ---

 ### 🧠 Why It’s a Platform